180D-FW-2021/Team4/README.md

 ### If using custom controller

 * Raspberry PI Zero WH
+* USB cable and a USB 3.0 or greater port on your PC
 * MicroSD Card
     * Minimum of 4GB to install the requisite Raspbian image
 * BerryIMUv3